 I am so lucky to be leading this teen girls’ Bible study from my local church I serve we call Peace Girls.
 It’s all about “wasted time” to just talk so we can find peace in our lives.
-After 37 years of youth ministry, today’s teens struggle way more with anxiety than they do peer pressure to do the “bad sins.”
+After nearly 40 years of youth ministry, I know today’s teens struggle way more with anxiety than they do peer pressure to do the “bad sins.”
 It’s a whole new world out there for teens to navigate.
 Thank you, cell phones?
 Thank you, social media?

 Lately during our “wasted time” conversations, we have segued onto the bad relationships we’ve accepted just so we can feel that affirmation of being wanted.
 A topic I have a lot of opinion on.
 Read.
 Read.
 Read.
 Read.